seblegall/blog/content/post/organization/shipping-fast-and-maintaining-high-code-quality.md

 #### Hiring T-shaped people: tech-minded and product-minded engineers

-A few years, I started to structure the hiring process around identifying [T-shaped people](https://jchyip.medium.com/why-t-shaped-people-e8706198e437) in software development.
-The idea was to hire engineers good at software and system design instead of just coding.
+A few years ago, I started to structure the hiring process around identifying [T-shaped people](https://jchyip.medium.com/why-t-shaped-people-e8706198e437) in software development.
+The idea was to hire engineers good at software and system design instead of being just good at coding.
 I also wanted to challenge their collaboration and communication skills.
 I wanted to hire software engineers, not programmers.
 [Software engineering is what happens to programming when you add time and other programmers](https://research.swtch.com/vgo-eng).
 It requires more skills than just coding.

 At the time, I was Backend Engineering Manager.
 So, I started with my own team and designed an interview process in 3 steps :